By Pradeep Pandey · Co-Founder · 26 min read · Updated

 The strongest predictor: how many unprotected hours per week does the nurse manager spend on scheduling tasks that do not require clinical judgment?

-The decision table above covers the two most common decision factors.
+The decision table above covers the two main decision factors.
 In practice, the strongest predictor of which model is right is: how much unprotected time is the nurse manager spending on scheduling tasks that do not require their clinical or managerial judgment?
 If the answer is more than 3 hours per week, and those 3 hours are being taken from clinical work, a managed service almost always has a better return on investment than software, regardless of price.

 What to Do This Week?